 Understanding Counseling and Confidentiality

 Simply stated, counseling is any relationship in which one person is helping another person to better understand and solve some problem.
 Friends and relatives provide a type of counseling, as do academic advisors, teachers, and many others.
-The staff at CPS differ from others who may offer counseling because of their extensive training in psychology and human behavior.
+The staff at CAPS differ from others who may offer counseling because of their extensive training in psychology and human behavior.
 They have a broad range of experience working with many different situations.

 What can you expect from your counselor?